• 01635 48772 •

 It is advisable to have an empty stomach before yoga, so after a large meal please allow a couple of hours for digestion.
 Eating a light snack such as fruit half an hour prior to class is fine.
 Drinking water before and after yoga to stay hydrated is recommended, but not encouraged during class as the postures deliberately increase body heat for detoxification.

-Neeta is a yoga and meditation teacher as well as a professional visual artist.
+Neeta is a yoga and meditation teacher and a professional visual artist.

-She was exposed to yoga and its philosophical teachings from an early age, but it was from 2001 that she began practising earnestly to deal with a number of stress related health problems and to explore her heritage further.
-Since making a regular commitment to yoga, she has experienced enormous benefits physically, mentally, spiritually and creatively.
+She was exposed to yoga and its philosophical foundation from an early age, but from 2001 began practising earnestly to deal with a number of stress related health issues and to explore her heritage further.
+Since making a regular commitment to yoga, she has experienced enormous benefits physically, mentally, spiritually, not to mention creatively!

-Neeta has 15 years’ experience and has been teaching Hatha Flow Yoga to groups and individuals since 2012.
-She qualified as a 200-hour level instructor with Yogacampus, London in 2014 and has since completed pregnancy yoga teacher training with Uma Dinsmore-Tuli and become a Level 1 Relax and Renew restorative yoga teacher through instruction with Judith Hanson Lasater in 2015.
-Neeta continues her yoga learning with London-based Space and Flow yoga teacher Raphan Kebe and Indian yoga and meditation master Dr. ALV Kumar.
-Each year she attends two silent Insight meditation retreats with Traditional Yoga to deepen her understanding of yoga both as a practitioner and teacher.
+Neeta has 18 years’ yoga experience and has been teaching Hatha Flow Yoga since 2012.
+She qualified as a 200-hour level instructor with Yogacampus, London in 2014 and has since completed pregnancy yoga training with Uma Dinsmore-Tuli, restorative yoga training with Judith Hanson Lasater and more recently, chair yoga studies with Mary Mackie in Autumn 2018.
+Neeta continues her yoga learning all the while and in the last couple of years has deepened her understanding of how to use yoga to support the dying and their families.